 \section{Impact of the photometry correction on $\sigma_{\log L}$}

-In section \ref{subsec-photometry_sys}, we don't shift the best fit parameters to account for the systematic due to photometry, since we believe the parameters obtained after the photometry correction is closer to the truth.
-It is clear that the mean value of luminosity-halo mass relation is closer to the truth after we apply the correction on photometry with the method described in section \ref{subsec-photometry}.
-However, whether such correction also corrects the scatter of luminosity-halo mass relation is not obvious.
-Therefore, in this section, we build a toy model to demonstrate that the scatter $\sigma_{\log L}$ of galaxy luminosities with the correction described in Section \ref{subsec-photometry} is closer to the true $\sigma_{\log L}$ compared to the one without such a correction.
+In section \ref{subsec-photometry_sys}, we don't shift the best-fit parameters to account for the systematic due to photometry, since we believe the parameters obtained after the photometry correction are closer to the truth.
+It is clear that the mean value of the luminosity--halo mass relation is closer to the truth after we apply the photometry correction using the method described in section \ref{subsec-photometry}.
+However, whether such a correction also corrects the scatter in the luminosity--halo mass relation is not obvious.
+Therefore, in this section, we build a toy model to demonstrate that the scatter $\sigma_{\log L}$ in galaxy luminosities with the correction described in Section \ref{subsec-photometry} is closer to the true value of $\sigma_{\log L}$ compared to the one without such a correction.

 First, we generate $7016$ fake central galaxies with absolute magnitude $M_{true}$ drawn from a Gaussian distribution with mean $= -23.5$ and scatter $=0.2$ dex.
 Then, we mimic the observational effect by adding a random variable $d$ to describe the difference between the observed absolute magnitude $M_{obs}$ and the true absolute magnitude $M_{true}$.
-Inspired by Figure \ref{fig-bernardi_redmapper_M}, we assume $d$ being a random variable with mean $=-0.1M_{true}-2.10$ and scatter $0.01$.
-The scatter is set to the median of $i$-band one sigma uncertainty of central galaxies in our sample.
+Inspired by Figure \ref{fig-bernardi_redmapper_M}, we assume that $d$ is a random variable with mean $=-0.1M_{true}-2.10$ and scatter $0.01$.
+The scatter is set to the median of the $i$-band one-sigma uncertainty of central galaxies in our sample.
 The observed magnitude is then defined as $M_{obs} = M_{true}+d$.

 Secondly, we fit a linear function to $M_{obs}-M_{true}$ vs $M_{obs}$ relation to mimic the process of the correction described in Section \ref{subsec-photometry}.
-To be consistent, we randomly select $1516$ galaxies out of $7016$ fake central galaxies to obtain such correction.
+To be consistent, we randomly select $1516$ galaxies out of $7016$ fake central galaxies to obtain this correction.
 We then apply this correction to $M_{obs}$ to obtain $M_{corrected}$.
 We measure the scatter of $M_{corrected}$ and $M_{obs}$ to see which is closer to the scatter of true magnitude $0.2$.

 We repeat the above procedure $1000$ times and show the result in Figure \ref{fig-Bernardi-sigmaL}.
 As shown in the figure, we demonstrate that the photometry error can leads to a bias on $\sigma_{\log L}$, and our correction can fix this bias.